-All proposals should address environmental, including reuse, remanufacturing or recycling considerations, social or ethical impacts when relevant.
-All proposals should clearly state the Technology Readiness Level (TRL) at the project start and at the project end (see 1.3.).
+Technology Readiness Level (TRL) at the project start and at the project end should be clearly stated.
 The proposals should include a plan for the transition to higher TRLs at a later stage (i.e. beyond the project end date).
 Establishing an industrial advisory board or the participation of one or more companies in the project consortium is encouraged.
 For proposals aiming above TRL 4, industrial partners should be involved in the project consortium.

-This topic is targeted at all groups in the innovation chain: basic research, applied research, industrial research and development.
-The topic is particulary suitable for collaboration with other topics in this call and for the establishment of a strong collaboration between research entities, SMEs and large enterprises.
+This topic targets all groups in the research and innovation chain: basic research, applied research, industrial research and development.
+The topic is particularly suitable for the establishment of a strong collaboration between research entities, SMEs and large enterprises.

-multiscale materials modeling, materials databases, constitutive modeling, computational simulation, computational materials science, processing-structucture-properties relationships, multiphysics, experimental validation, multiple length and time scales, manufacturing processes, new materials.
+multiscale materials modelling, materials databases, constitutive modelling, computational simulation, computational materials science, processing-structure-properties relationships, multi-physics, experimental validation, multiple length and time scales, manufacturing processes, new materials, data science, machine learning for materials, artificial intelligence.